brembou/rohlik-mcp/README.md

 # Rohlik MCP Server

-Enhance your favourite LLM with capabilities to buy groceries.
+**Enhance your favourite LLM with capabilities to buy groceries.**

-This is a Model Context Protocol (MCP) server that enables AI assistants to interact with Rohlik.cz, the Czech Republic's leading online grocery delivery service.
-This server provides tools for searching products, managing shopping carts, and accessing shopping lists.
+This is a Model Context Protocol (MCP) server that enables AI assistants to interact with [Rohlik.cz](https://www.rohlik.cz/), the Czech leading online grocery delivery service.
+This server provides tools for searching products, managing shopping carts, and accessing account info.

-The following prompts work very well with the Rohlik MCP:
+Example prompts LLM that work very well with the Rohlik MCP:
 - *Add ingredients for apple pie to the cart.
 Only gluten-free and with good price.*
 - *Or actually, instead of apple pie I want to make pumpkin pie.
 Change the ingredients.*
 - *What are the items in my cart?*